HariomRajChauhan/cpp-project/README.md

 ### Declaration Statement

-3. Use to declare a variable.
+3. Use to  a variable.
 You cannot initialize a variable at the time of declaration.

 *Syntax:*